kamal-kaushik1989/MLND-Capstone/README.md

 # MLND-Capstone

-For dataset you can refer below links:
+For dataset you can refer below link:

 https://www.kaggle.com/c/quora-question-pairs/data